treffynnon/vboxtool/readme.txt

   (according to info from 'VBoxManage showvminfo') is pointing to the snapshot vdi instead of the expected, chained main vdi in the vdi folder.
   (Tracker #2132265)

+MORE HELP

+- Type: 'vboxtool help'
-See http://vboxtool.sourceforge.net for more details.
+- See http://vboxtool.sourceforge.net for more details.